 shortened version—more later

 For address, bend over as far as possible without causing long term back pain.
 Let the putter-arm system hang by gravity in such a way that the club head is on a vertical plane through the eyes.
 Keep the wrists fixed in relation to the arms.
 Keep the elbow angles fixed.
 Position the ball under the leading eye.
 Practice aiming and stroking separately as well as together.
-Let your head turn with your torso (we know this is unusual, but it reduces the difficulty of the swing).
+Let your head turn with your torso (we know this is unusual, but it reduces the difficulty of the swing and concentrates the mind on the torso and shoulder area, and away from the neck.
+Brain power is wasted while keeping the head from turning).
 Watch the clubhead during the stroke (give it a try); your eyes should move a little in their sockets to do this, (if you are using shoulder movement to swing the club, as is normal).
 Watching the clubhead during the stroke will provide cues to your nervous system and keep the stroke smooth.
 It also shows you the direction and length of your stroke, which is a continuous monitoring that can only improve your stroke.

 Use the same brand of ball at all times, or use balls tested for bounce height so they all bounce to the same height.
 Test balls by dropping them on the same spot on the same floor from the same height and compare to one ball kept as a reference.